 \subsubsection{R\&D disciplines}

-Policy documents discussing international research collaboration often lump all R\&D fields together to assess and discuss overall trends, albeit sometimes with a field weighting.
-However, there are significant differences across fields regarding their characteristics, including the R\&D resources needed, the time scale and the collaboration method.
-Consequently, something that could be called an average picture of the R\&D field is often of little use from a practical standpoint.
-Therefore, it is essential to identify and adopt an appropriate classification scheme for the various R\&D fields to obtain meaningful policy implications on international research collaboration.
+Policy documents that discuss international research collaboration often provide an overall assessment of trends across all R\&D fields, sometimes with a field weighting.
+However, significant differences exist across fields regarding their characteristics, including the resources required for R\&D, time scale and collaboration methods.
+Consequently, such a generalised or averaged picture of the R\&D field is often of limited practical use.
+Therefore, it is crucial to identify and adopt an appropriate classification scheme for various R\&D fields to derive meaningful policy implications for international research collaboration.
 In this regard, OpenAlex has an attribution called \q{concept} assigned to each work, equivalent to a well-defined set of R\&D fields.
 More than 87\% of the works on OpenAlex have been associated with one or more concepts, i.e.\ specific research areas or technologies \cite{Priem22}.
-The concepts have various levels of granularity, with 19 concepts at the coarsest (primitive) level 0, 284 at a slightly more specific level 1, followed by levels 3, 4 and 5, for a total of 65,026 concepts at six different levels.
-Its concept tree is a version of that used in MAG \cite{Shen18,Sinha15}, improved with a new algorithm unique to OpenAlex API.
+The concepts have various levels of granularity, with 19 concepts at the coarsest (primitive) level 0; 284 at a slightly more specific level 1; followed by levels 3, 4 and 5, for a total of 65,026 concepts at 6 different levels.
+OpenAlex's concept tree is a version of that used in MAG \cite{Shen18,Sinha15}, improved with a new algorithm unique to the OpenAlex API.